 If you’re planning to take out a personal loan, then you should know that it comes with the obligation of repaying the fixed amount of monthly instalments over an agreed period of time.
 As a matter of fact, ensuring that you pay your loans on time has its benefits such as improving your credit score and hindering you from paying the interests that may incur from late repayments.

-That is why, whether you’re planning to apply for a personal loan in Singapore from banks or licensed moneylenders, it’s important you to not only ensure you’ve the resources to pay your repayments on time, but to do your best to stay ahead of your repayment dates too.
-Don’t worry, there are tips for you to practice i to help you pay your loans on time:
+That is why, whether you’re planning to apply for a personal loan in Singapore from banks or licensed moneylenders, you must not only ensure you have the resources to pay your repayments on time but to do your best to stay ahead of your repayment dates too.
+Don’t worry, there are tips for you to practice to help you pay your loans on time.

 #1 Create A Budget

-Right off the bat, it’s important for you to create a realistic budget tailored to your spending habits and financial status.
+Right off the bat, you need to create a realistic budget tailored to your spending habits and financial status.
 In doing so, you’ll find that you will always have the money to repay your personal loans as well as ensuring that you don’t end up accidentally spending the money meant to pay your loans on something else.